MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/my-sites-planning.md

 ## Planning for geographically distributed deployments
 <a name="geodist"> </a>

 When planning for My Sites, you must consider the location of the users in the organization and the number of farms or User Profile service applications that will host My Sites.
-If you have more than one farm or User Profile service application, you will likely have to configure trusted My Site host locations.
+If you have more than one farm or User Profile service application, you'll likely have to configure trusted My Site host locations.

 ### User Profile service deployment considerations for My Sites

 My Sites depend on the User Profile service application.
 In SharePoint Server, My Sites should be configured by using one User Profile service application.
-Server farm architectures using a single User Profile service application include the following:
+Server farm architectures using a single User Profile service application include:

 - A single server farm with a single User Profile service application.

 - An enterprise services farm sharing a single User Profile service application together with one or more consuming farms.
 The My Sites Host is located on one of the consuming farms.
 In SharePoint Server, the consuming farm must be physically located in the same datacenter as the enterprise services farm when you share the User Profile service application.
-Consuming the User Profile service application from another farm over a WAN connection is not supported.
-This means that both the User Profile service application and the My Site Host must be located in the same datacenter.
+Consuming the User Profile service application from another farm over a WAN connection isn't supported.
+This limitation means that both the User Profile service application and the My Site Host must be located in the same datacenter.

 ### Trusted My Site host locations